 Since the Document Editor only shows the HTML4 view, it does not directly display the WYSIWYG view for HTML5.
-However, from ttps 2017 upwards you can use the preview right from the document editor to get a glimpse of the HTML5 export.
+However, from version 2017 upwards, you can use the preview right from the document editor to get a glimpse of the HTML5 export.